 Criminal forfeiture is the taking of personal property or real estate by the state due to its relationship to criminal activity.
 Typically, criminal forfeiture may be sought when the property is used in the commission of a criminal offense, or was obtained through criminal activity.
 Forfeiture laws vary from state to state, and may be broader or narrower depending upon the crime committed and the laws of the jurisdiction in which the crime is committed or the property is located.

-Criminal forfeiture occurs when, after the owner is convicted of a crime, and where forfeiture is allowed under the laws of the prosecuting jurisdiction, it is demonstrated that the property has a sufficient relationship to the criminal activity to justify depriving the owner of his property rights.
+Criminal forfeiture occurs when, after the owner or person in possession of the property is convicted of a crime, and where forfeiture is allowed under the laws of the prosecuting jurisdiction, it is demonstrated that the property has a sufficient relationship to the criminal activity to justify depriving the owner of his property rights.
 For example,

 For criminal forfeiture to occur the owner of the property must be convicted of a crime, whereas civil forfeiture can occur even if the owner is acquitted.
 In some cases, the property owner won't even be charged with a crime.
-Civil forfeiture actions must demonstrate "beyond a reasonable doubt" that the property has a sufficient relationship to illegal activity to justify its forfeiture under the law.
-Criminal cases are tried under the much higher standard of, "Guilty beyond a reasonable doubt."
+For example, the owner of property that is used to grow or manufacture a controlled substance may find that the property is the subject of a civil forfeiture proceeding based upon the activities of a resident or even a tenant.